RiseGaming/Takistan-Life-Rules/README.md

 1. May kill/steal/claim territory from rival gangs.
 2. Cannot claim compensation when killed in gang/drug zones.
 3. Must declare war on another gang for combat in towns.

-### Terrorism

-1. Civilians may not commit terrorism.
-Switch to Independent.

 ### President